-In addition, Arts and Science offers a summer journalism program at the Academic center in Accra.
-For more information, please consult www.nyu.edu/summer.
+In addition, Arts and Science offers a summer journalism program at the academic center in Accra.
+For more information, please consult www.nyu.edu/summer/abroad/cas.

 At NYU Berlin, located in the trendy Prenzlauer Berg neighborhood in central Berlin, students experience a cosmopolitan city that holds a complex and crucial place in modern European history.
 Youthful, artistic, and hip, Berlin has traveled a path that led from the defining cultural avant-garde of the Weimar Republic to the devastation of World War II, from a divided city symbolizing the Cold War to today's reunified and renewed capital.

 The program at NYU Berlin is designed for students in the social sciences and humanities who want to earn credit in their majors—including sociology, psychology, history, politics, environmental studies, and European studies—while having a transformative experience abroad.
 Courses are taught in English, and German language courses are offered at all levels.
+All students take a German language course appropriate to their level.
 Day trips and guided excursions in and around Berlin are included in the program.
 An internship program enables select students to connect with local organizations and obtain professional and cultural experience.

 NYU BUENOS AIRES

 NYU Buenos Aires offers students the exceptional opportunity to learn about the people, history, culture, politics, and economy of Argentina and the region while living in one of South America's most vibrant cities.
 Courses are taught in Spanish and English by some of Argentina's most talented scholars, journalists, and public health professionals, as well as renowned writers and musicians.
 The curriculum provides a cultural framework for coursework in subjects ranging from art history, cinema studies, and creative writing to politics, global public health, sociology, and economics.
-All students at NYU Buenos Aires take a Spanish language course at their appropriate level upon arrival or, if they possess advanced skills, an elective in the language.
+All students at NYU Buenos Aires take a Spanish language course appropriate to their level.

-NYU Florence offers a strong and coherent humanities curriculum of art history, history, cinema, and literature, alongside a focused concentration in social research, physics, public policy, and law.
-Each of these two separate but not unrelated parts takes advantage not only of the extraordinary cultural resources provided by the city of Florence and Italy in general, but also of a unique array of cocurricular lectures and activities through the La Pietra Dialogues series that make the Florence campus a dynamic center for scholarly activity and global policy discussions.
+NYU Florence offers a strong and coherent humanities curriculum of art history, history, cinema, and literature, alongside focused concentrations in social research, physics, public policy, and law.
+Each of these two separate but not unrelated parts takes advantage not only of the extraordinary cultural resources provided by the city of Florence and Italy in general, but also of a unique array of cocurricular lectures and activities that make the Florence campus a dynamic center for scholarly activity and global policy discussions.
 Cultural activities and field trips in and around Florence and Tuscany are an integral part of the cocurricular program.